Placement testing is used to place students into appropriate course levels and determine students' course schedule.

 For additional information, visit Testing Services.

-Students admitted into the ESL Program are required to complete the Levels of English Proficiency (LOEP) Test to assess their English-language proficiency.
+Students admitted into the ESL Program are required to complete the Levels of English Proficiency (LOEP) test to assess their English-language proficiency.
 This test includes three sections: reading, language usage and sentence meaning.
-LOEP tests are scheduled at the beginning of each term and administered via the ACCUPLACER computer-based placement testing system.
+LOEP tests are scheduled at the beginning of each semester and administered via the ACCUPLACER computer-based placement testing system.

 Results of the LOEP placement test will determine whether students are placed into the beginner, intermediate or advanced levels of ESL courses.
 Students with a score of 315 or higher on the LOEP test are eligible to take the Institutional TOEFL Test (ITT).
 Students who obtain a score of 550 or higher in the ITT can exit the ESL program and enroll directly in their degree program courses.
 Students with a test score under 550 on the ITT will have their individual section scores reviewed in the areas of listening, grammar and reading.
 Section scores with a minimum of 550 on the ITT will exempt the student from the corresponding ESL class.
 Students who do not complete the required LOEP test will automatically be placed into beginner-level ESL courses.